The Palace of Versailles gardens is one of the most extensive gardens ever created.

 The landscape architect was also given the title Controller General of the King’s Garden.

 When the work had begun, the ground around the Palace of Versailles was just meadows and forests.

 This meant, double the work.

 Le Nôtre began revamping the grounds of Versailles in 1662.

 His design for the garden had an east-west axis forming a crucifix.
-He added two formal French gardens, close to the Palace.
+In addition, he added two formal French gardens close to the Palace.